iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/Misc/[#101] Is it just me, or does someone else also feel like Æsir is a legendary performance artist.md

 Can I repost it to my private chat group XDDDD

 **Copper_stone**<br>
-So... he performance-arted himself to an arrest?
+So... he performance\-arted himself to an arrest?
 Is he stupid or what<br>
 Many of them pretty serious crimes too

 **Fu7ureW0rld**<br>